 Predict -O-Gram – This is a good way to highlight language in a text, make predictions, and create questions prior to reading.
 The teacher reads aloud a portion of a text, then supplies the students with words that appear on the upcoming pages.
 The students use the words to anticipate upcoming events, suggest ways the words might be used, and ask questions they believe might be answered.

 Admit Slip – Admit slips develop a purpose for reading, which, research shows, leads to a deeper understanding of a text and higher retention of information because readers are creating connections, storing new information in meaningful ways.
 Basically, the teacher copies an illustration from a textbook and/or makes a list of headings and subtitles used in the text.
 The students must write 3 questions they believe the reading will answer, or list 3 pieces of information they think they will learn.
 Have students discuss their predictions/questions prior to reading, and list them together.
 Read to confirm/answer the items on the list.

 Teach New Words Prior to Reading – Whether you teach new words in context, through association, integration with background knowledge, structural analysis, compare/contrast, or through visuals, having a grasp on the new vocabulary will greatly improve students’ comprehension.
 Connect the new words to the reading.
-Not all new words need to be formally taught for the students to understand the passages, for example, many new words students may figure out in context.
+Not all new words need to be formally taught for the students to understand the passages; many new words students may figure out in context.
 Always use integration, repetition, and meaningful use to make the new vocabulary memorable.